Chart Color Schemes

 Health

-This compares to 49.2% across the rest of Queensland.
-Nationally, the average is 55.3%.
-Asthma and arthritis are the most common medical conditions in the area, impacting 8.6 and 8.5% of residents respectively.
-A total of 67.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
-The area has 18.5% of residents aged 65 and over, which is around 852 people.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The most common medical conditions are asthma and arthritis, impacting 8.6 and 8.5% of residents respectively, while 67.7% declare themselves completely clear of medical ailments, similar to the 67.6% across the rest of Queensland.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 18.6% of residents aged 65 and over (818 people), lower than the 20.4% in the rest of Queensland.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health